 The best part of the park, in our opinion, is the hiking.
 The trees were clothed in their fall regalia—the aspens bright gold and oranges, infusing the deep green forests of pine and juniper with flashes of light.
 The crisp mountain air was scented with the resinous fragrance of the evergreens, and the sky was a brilliant, deep sapphire.
 It was heavenly.
 The hiking (the uphill part) is intense at this elevation, but worth the effort.

 A word of advice: If you venture to this semi-remote part of the country, stock up on groceries.
 There’s nothing much available in these parts if you are partial to healthful food.
 I asked for goat cheese and any kind of lettuce that wasn’t iceberg, and the store clerk looked at me blankly.
 However, I wasn’t the only disappointed customer.
 I overheard a woman say to her young daughter, “What kind of a grocery store doesn’t carry lard?
 I guess we’re not in the South anymore, Lucy.”

-We travel well stocked with at least two weeks worth of organic meats, fish, and dairy products, but obviously need to replenish our supply of fresh vegetables and fruits every few days.
-I managed to find broccoli and a head of purple cabbage at the grocery store, so our three nights in Great Basin we had chicken tacos with purple cabbage slaw; grilled salmon, wild rice pilaf, and broccoli; and grilled steak, chipotle roasted sweet potatoes, and broccoli.
+We travel well-stocked with at least two weeks worth of organic meats, fish, and dairy products, but need to replenish our supply of fresh vegetables and fruits often.
+I managed to find broccoli and a head of purple cabbage at the grocery store.
+Our three nights in Great Basin we had chicken tacos with purple cabbage slaw; grilled salmon, wild rice pilaf, and broccoli; and grilled steak, chipotle roasted sweet potatoes, and broccoli.
 So far, so good!